sendsmaily/smaily-magento-extension/README.md

 ## Installation

 1. Make sure you have Magento 2.0 and above installed;
-2. Install Smaily extension with composer.
+2. Install Smaily extension with Composer.
 Run `composer require smaily/smailyformagento:version` in Magento root directory;
 3. For manual installation upload or extract the `SmailyForMagento` folder to your site's `/app/code/Smaily` directory.
 Folder structure needs to be `magento_root/app/code/Smaily/SmailyForMagento` for this module to work;
-4. Run "php bin/magento setup:upgrade";
+4. Run `php bin/magento setup:upgrade`;
 5. Extension configuration can be found from Magento administration interface, under "Stores → Configuration → Smaily Email Marketing and Automation".

 ## Usage

 1. Go to Stores -> Configuration -> Smaily email marketing and automation -> and click Module Configuration;
-2. Open General Settings Tab;
+2. Open General Settings tab;
 3. Insert your Smaily API authentication information and press Save Config to get started;
 4. Under Newsletter subscription form tab select if you like to send subscribers directly to Smaily;
 5. Under Subscribers synchronization tab you can enable syncronization, select additional fields to sync and frequency;